snowplow-archive/snowplow.github.com/_posts/2015-03-28-snowplow-r63-red-cheeked-cordon-bleu-released.md

 <h2><a name="uap">1.
 New enrichment: useragent parsing using ua_parser</a></h2>

-Since close to its inception, Snowplow has used the [user-agent-utils] [user-agent-utils] Java library to perform useragent parsing.
-Various limitations with that library have led us to explore and evaluate other options, including the [ua-parser] [ua-parser] project with its [uap-java] [uap-java] library for the JVM.
+Since close to its inception, Snowplow has used the [user-agent-utils][user-agent-utils] Java library to perform useragent parsing.
+Various limitations with that library have led us to explore and evaluate other options, including the [ua-parser][ua-parser] project with its [uap-java][uap-java] library for the JVM.
 Testing suggests that this library handles some useragent strings (such as mobile app useragents) better than user-agent-utils.
+We particularly like that the 'database' the [ua-parser][ua-parser] looks user agent strings up against is a YAML file, making it straightforward for users to update the treatment of new useragents as they emerge themselves, rather than waiting on a new release of [user-agent-utils][user-agent-utils].

 As part of our move towards pluggable enrichments, from this release Snowplow users can employ user-agent-utils, or ua-parser, or both, or neither.
 We believe we are the first analytics platform to give users such a high degree of choice in their Enrichment process.

-The behavior of user-agent-utils if enabled is unchanged; if ua-parser is enabled, then the Snowplow Enrichment process will write its results into a new context, [ua_parser_context] [ua-parser-schema].
+The behavior of user-agent-utils if enabled is unchanged; if ua-parser is enabled, then the Snowplow Enrichment process will write its results into a new context, [ua_parser_context][ua-parser-schema].

-For more details on this enrichment, see the [ua parser enrichment] [ua-parser-enrichment] wiki page.
+For more details on this enrichment, see the [ua parser enrichment][ua-parser-enrichment] wiki page.

 <h2><a name="forex">2.
 New enrichment: currency conversion for e-commerce transactions</a></h2>

-Since early 2014, Snowplow trackers including the JavaScript Tracker have let you [record the currency] [js-issue-34] in which an e-commerce transaction took place.
-This is the first release of Snowplow which extracts those currency fields into our [Canonical Event Model] [canonical-event-model] - but we have gone further and this release also includes a new enrichment which will automatically convert these transactions into your "base" or "home" currency for reporting and analytics.
+Since early 2014, Snowplow trackers including the JavaScript Tracker have let you [record the currency][js-issue-34] in which an e-commerce transaction took place.
+This is the first release of Snowplow which extracts those currency fields into our [Canonical Event Model][canonical-event-model] - but we have gone further and this release also includes a new enrichment which will automatically convert these transactions into your "base" or "home" currency for reporting and analytics.

-Working with [Open Exchange Rates] [oer], our new currency conversion enrichment will look up the end-of-day ("EOD") rate between your transaction's currency and your preferred base currency for the day prior to the e-commerce transaction, and use this to convert all monetary amounts in your e-commerce currency into your base currency.
+Working with [Open Exchange Rates][oer], our new currency conversion enrichment will look up the end-of-day ("EOD") rate between your transaction's currency and your preferred base currency for the day prior to the e-commerce transaction, and use this to convert all monetary amounts in your e-commerce currency into your base currency.
 The converted values are all stored in new fields, so you can continue to work with the original amounts as well.

-To take advantage of this new enrichment, you will need to sign up for an account at [Open Exchange Rates] [oer] and provide your API key in the enrichment's JSON configuration file.
+To take advantage of this new enrichment, you will need to sign up for an account at [Open Exchange Rates][oer] and provide your API key in the enrichment's JSON configuration file.

-For more details on this enrichment, see the [Currency conversion enrichment] [currency-conversion-enrichment] wiki page.
+For more details on this enrichment, see the [Currency conversion enrichment][currency-conversion-enrichment] wiki page.

 <h2><a name="clid">3.
 Upgraded enrichment: click ID extraction for campaign attribution</a></h2>

 Many advertising systems attach a globally unique "click ID" tracking parameter to destination URIs to help advertisers attribute clicks to campaigns.
 The most well known of these click IDs are `gclid` (Google), `msclkid` (Microsoft) and `dclid` (DoubleClick).

 We have extended our existing campaign attribution enrichment to look for and extract the value assigned to this click ID, populating the `mkt_clickid` field with the click ID and the `mkt_network` field with the name of the network.
+This should make it possible to join Snowplow data back to campaign data from marketing channel that drove the user to your site in a much more precise way than is possible using the existing source / medium / term / campaign / content parameters, so you can report exactly what you paid for that click, and then calculate the return on investment for it, based on the user's subsequent actions.

 By default the campaign attribution enrichment identifies the three click IDs given above, but you can also configure the enrichment with your own list of click IDs and network names: